 For example: A monthly-paid staff member on a salary compensation plan (i.e., in an exempt position) will perform their supervisor's duties in addition to their own while the supervisor is on leave for three months, and will be paid an extra 10% of their salary (entered into Workday as a flat dollar amount) each month for the next three months.

 The Workday business process is Request One-Time Payment > Acting Rate Non-Exempt.
 A copy of the One-time Payment-Acting Rate memo should be attached to the request in Workday.

 Such additional pay is included in the calculation of the regular rate of pay for overtime purposes.

-For example: A weekly-paid staff member on an hourly compensation plan (i.e., in a non-exempt position) will perform his/her supervisor's duties in addition to his/her own while the supervisor is on leave for three months.
-He/she will be paid an additional flat dollar amount each week.
+For example: A weekly-paid staff member on an hourly compensation plan (i.e., in a non-exempt position) will perform their supervisor's duties in addition to their own while the supervisor is on leave for three months.
+The staff member will be paid an additional flat dollar amount each week.

 A compensation plan that is paid as a flat dollar amount; it has a start date and an end date.

 The Workday business process is Request Compensation Change > Allowance.

 For example: A staff member receives a communication device (cell phone) allowance each month.